-Currently, a bill, called 'the Red Code', on the improvement of criminal and redress protection of victims of violence has been approved by the Chamber of Deputies and is now awaiting approval at the Senate.
-106
+Act No. 69/2019, known as 'the Red Code', on the improvement of criminal law and redress protection of victims of violence has been approved.106

 In relation to compliance and enforcement aspects, Italian legislation on victimisation fully complies with the directives.
 Article 41bis of the Equal Opportunities Code even provides for an extension of special legal redress (assistance by the equality advisers, trade unions and other associations promoting equal opportunities) to cases of victimisation.